yodarango/CDN/README.md

 ### About main.go

 This files to be minimized are hardcoded in main.go.
-If adding or deleting files/ dirs, make sure to edit this file.
+If adding or deleting files/ dirs, make sure to edit this file and rebuild the binary with `go build`

 ## TO DO